hrshaik20/eec201project-kokott-shaik/README.md

 7. showFigures is a binary variable that toggles graphs (so that dozens of figures aren't opened when this is included in ProjectTraining1.m)

 The output of the LBGTraining function is a matrix, where each column represents a vector of dimension K-1.
 Each of these vectors is one of the codewords for this .wav file

+Brief Discussion of Results:
+When running ProjectTraining1.m on the original, default Training_Data and Test_Data, our model was successfully able to identify all 8 of the speakers in the Test_Data folder.
+Thus, for the default dataset, our model was 100% accurate.